Joschroe2/Joschroe2/README.md

-- 👋 Hi, I’m @Joschroe2
+- Hi, I’m Kira
-- 👀 I’m interested in playing guitar
+- I’m interested in playing guitar and programming
-- 🌱 I’m currently learning programming
+- I’m currently learning programming with different languages like html, css, js, php and sql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: she/her
+- Pronouns: she/her
-- ⚡ Fun fact: ...

 <!---
 Joschroe2/Joschroe2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.